captionpoint/captionpoint-plays/FUN-HOME.md

 ---

+template: 2col
 ## BOBBY JEREMY:
 MADE OUT OF LOVE

+## FAMILY AND THE SUSAN DEYS:
+BA BA BA BA

 ---

-## FAMILY AND SUSAN DEYS:
-BA BA BA BA BA BA

----

 ## ALL:
 A RAINCOAT OF LOVE LOVE LOVE LOVE LOVE!

+---

 EVERYTHING’S ALL RIGHT BABE

 ---